cgrimes01/blog/content/blog/using-azure-web-app-with-google-domains/index.md

 4. Click Create new record and then enter the following
 - Host name = www
 - Type = CNAME
+- TTL = Leave at default of 3600
 - Data = This should be the auto-generated domain name for your app, it should still be on your clipboard
 5. Save this change